Martiless/flawlesscooking/README.md

 ## Skeleton:
-[Wireframe](WIREFRAME.md "Link to Wireframe screenshots") were created to set out the initial appearance of the website while also making sure to keep the end user in mind at all times.
+[Wireframes](WIREFRAME.md "Link to Wireframe screenshots") were created to set out the initial appearance of the website while also making sure to keep the end-user in mind at all times.
 Wireframes were created using [Balsamiq](https://balsamiq.com/).

 ## Surface:
-Please see live site
+Please see the live site here.

 ### Color:
-In order to create a visually appealing website but also a website that was easy for people to read I used a number of different sites to test color contrast.
-I wanted to make sure the colour scheme was not only eye catching but also that it passed the LightHouse Assessibility test.
+To create a visually appealing website but also a website that was easy for people to read I used several different sites to test color contrast.
+I wanted to make sure the color scheme was not only eye-catching but also that it passed the LightHouse Accessibility test.

-Initially I looked at what colours work best with the purple colour I had choosen as my main colour.
-I did this my using a colour wheel.
+Initially, I looked at what colors work best with the purple color I had chosen as my main color.
+I did this by using a color wheel.
 ![Color Wheel](assets/readme-images/Color-ombinations-Cheat-Sheet.png)

-Following on from the colour wheel, an orange was decided upon to contrast the purple.
-In order to make sure text could be seen without issue on my choosen colours I used [Coolors](https://coolors.co/) colour contrast checker.
+Following on from the color wheel, an orange was decided upon to contrast the purple.
+To make sure text could be seen without issue on my chosen colors I used [Coolors](https://coolors.co/) color contrast checker.

 ![Color Checker 1](assets/readme-images/text-area-contrast.png)